Learning from history. Building for the future.

 The system isn't broken.
 It's working exactly as designed—for those who designed it.

-Each design principle attacks one or more terms in this equation.
-The goal: make the equation impossible to satisfy.
+Every accountability failure in history follows this equation.
+The mechanisms change—kings, committees, corporations—but the pattern is constant.
+Each design principle below attacks one or more terms in this equation.
+The goal: make the equation structurally impossible to satisfy.

 Every decision involving public resources or potential harm must trace to named individuals who bear personal liability.
 No more "the agency approved"—instead: "These seven people approved.
 Here are their names.
 Here is what happens to them if this causes harm."
 Public database of all consequential decisions with full attribution.
 Time-stamped, immutable records.